What is solar energy?

 Cost benefits

-The cost to install a solar PV network can be offset within 4 to 7 years by not having to pay traditional power bills.
+The cost to install a solar PV network can be offset over several years by not having to pay traditional power bills.
 Households may also be eligible for interest-free government loans for installation.

 These benefits don’t take into account government rebates or subsidies for households and small businesses, which represent a huge saving over a rooftop system’s 25– to 30–year lifespan.